John Marshall's Robe

 In contrast to today, when the Supreme Court appears to be so often divided along political party lines, it was different with the Marshall Court.
 He worked to establish consensus among the justices in order to validate their interpretations of the Constitution.
 He wrote, “The harmony of the bench will, I hope & pray, never be disturbed.”

-Learn more about Marshall through our online exhibition, John Marshall: Hidden Hero of National Union, and these past lectures:
+Learn more about Marshall through our online exhibition, John Marshall: Hidden Hero of National Union, and other related content below.

 Image